Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 ## Roadmap

+Check out this [discussion](https://github.com/Jonak-Adipta-Kalita/JAK-Mobile-App/discussions/689) to stay up to date with planned features and future direction of **JAK Mobile App**.

 Check out our [roadmap](https://github.com/users/Jonak-Adipta-Kalita/projects/7) to get informed of the latest features released and the upcoming ones.

 ## Contributing